 (b) a progress report is to be made to any person who disclosed public interest information to that declared person under this Act as if the disclosure were the making of a complaint under that written law.

+(5A) Subsection (4)(b) does not apply in respect of a person who made an anonymous disclosure.

 (5) In this section —

 complaint includes an allegation, application, charge, motion, objection, petition, report, request or summons;